smithcol11/OnsemiCodingChallenge/README.md

 # ON_CodingChallenge README
+> This is my coding challenge for ON Semiconductor.
 > This build is in a pretty good spot for testing, I am still currently adding features.
 But I think it will demonstrate my skill level.
 I hope you enjoy!

 ## How to build and run